Abrolhos Islands 5 Day Tours

 Drop the moorings and head for Wallaby Group and the Batavia’s Graveyard.
 We need to coordinate the next couple of days with the tide, swell and wind to reach all the places of interest.

-Snorkel or dive the Long Island Dive Trail, erected by the Fisheries Department.
+Snorkel the Long Island Dive Trail, erected by the Fisheries Department.
 Which is a series of plaques on the sea bed that you read and follow, also picturing and naming the different species of fish and corals in the area.

 Large brain corals are the highlight and can be easily snorkelled.